BenjaminStuermer/Passtastic/README.md

 Passtastic
 ==========
-A work-in-progress password generator.
+A secure, deterministic password generator by Benjamin Stürmer

-Author: Benjamin Stuermer